Buying real estate in Vietnam?

 Sources: Law Asia, ASL Gate, Vietnam Law Magazine

-7) You gain an edge by partnering with a local Vietnamese citizen to navigate legal and cultural complexities
+7) Partner with a local Vietnamese citizen to navigate legal complexities and cultural nuances effectively

 Partnering with a local Vietnamese citizen can give you a significant advantage when navigating Vietnam's property market.